Mmiye/WacchaPriMagi/README.md

 ## Credit

-The base UI of this sorter is credited to FlatoLitou.
+Most of the project was taken from this repo by FlatoLitou: [Winter2025ED](https://github.com/Flatolitou/Winter2025ED).